CopernicaMarketingSoftware/Documentation/Publisher/en/restv4/rest-introduction.md

 }
 ```

-Instead of the above request (using JSON), you could also send a 'traditional' HTTP POST request:
+Instead of the above request (using ), you could also send a 'traditional' HTTP POST request:

 ```
 POST /database/1234/profiles HTTP/1.1